MHCPCreators/horizonCreatorManual/HorizonTechnicalDoc.md

 ### Understanding Position

 #### Global Position
 In the property panel, setting an entity at 0,0,0 will place it at the  center of a world.
 This is the center of the grid that is visible when creating a blank world.
+An entity has an X,Y, and Z value that correlates to the distance (in meters) that it is positioned away from the center of the world.

 #### Local Position
-An entity has an X,Y, and Z value that correlates to the distance (in meters) that it is positioned away from the center of the world.
+TODO - Takes position of parent

 ### Understanding Rotation